 For example, manufacturing plants often have long operating hours and heavy machinery which requires a lot of energy to cool.
-So, comparing it against a distribution centre based on total or average energy used will provide an uneven representation of total energy usage.
+So, comparing it against a distribution center based on total or average energy used will provide an uneven representation of total energy usage.

 For example: an energy manager of a manufacturing plant notices that packaging has the highest energy consumption of all activities across the plant.
 That would highlight to the energy manager that improving the energy efficiency of packaging operations is a priority.

 3. Reporting – get the bigger picture